 That example, of course, is at one end of a spectrum of possibilities.
 But what if Jeff’s condition was self-imposed through substance abuse, or if his needs were less substantial?
 That muddies the line a bit.
 Just where dependency and an assumed duty begin is a matter of conscience.
 Where it ends is a matter of opinion.

-— Timothy Barrett, a partner and wealth adviser at Argent Trust Company.
-Timothy is a graduate of the Louis D. Brandeis School of Law, 2016 Bingham Fellow, a Board Member of the Metro Louisville Estate Planning Council, and is a Member of the Louisville, Kentucky and Indiana Bar Associations, and the University of Kentucky Estate Planning Institute Program Planning Committee.
+— Timothy Barrett, is a senior vice president and trust counsel with Argent Trust Company.
+Timothy is a graduate of the Louis D. Brandeis School of Law, 2016 Bingham Fellow, a board member of the Metro Louisville Estate Planning Council, and is a member of the Louisville, Kentucky and Indiana Bar Associations, and the University of Kentucky Estate Planning Institute Program Planning Committee.

 Casey Robinson: When One Child Is More Successful; and Disinheriting a Child from a First Marriage

 Understandably, parents almost always treat their children equally in their estate plan when the children are young.
 As children become adults, how an inheritance is divvied up may become more complicated.
 Here are the estate-planning stories of two families I have encountered over the years: